Rajpratik71/sheepdog-wiki/Sheepfs.md

    When the connected sheep daemon crashes, we can re-connect to another live sheep deamon on the fly:

     $ echo ip:port > sheepfs_dir/config/sheep_info

+   When you are done with sheepfs, you can umount the sheepfs directory

+    $ umount sheepfs_dir